 Notification Required for Collection

 Where personal information is to be collected directly from an individual, reasonable steps will be taken to ensure the individual is aware of the purpose of collection.
-When personal information is to be obtained from third parties (such as a financial institution or a credit bureau), such information will be limited to that required for the identified purpose and will be collected by lawful and fair means for purposes directly related to Red Cloud Securities Inc.’s activities.
+When personal information is to be obtained from third parties (such as a financial institution or a credit bureau), such information will be limited to that required for the identified purpose and will be collected by lawful and fair means for purposes directly related to Red Cloud Financial Services Inc.’s activities.
 An individual may give his or her consent in writing or verbally.
 At the time of account opening, clients will be asked to sign a document consenting to the collection, use and disclosure of their personal information.

 Withdrawal of Consent